Welcome to the Dana Compost Crew’s composting and zero waste webpage!

 |Pilot of unlocked bins on 1st & 4th floor kitchenettes while monitoring contamination||Official unlocked compost bin on 1st floor for all to use||

-SNRE expects composting to be performed at all food events held in the Dana Building.
-For detailed information about how to incorporate composting and reduce waste at your event, download the Zero Waste Guide here.
+Zero Waste Guide SNRE expects composting to be performed at all food events held in the Dana Building.
+Read the Zero Waste Guide to learn about how to incorporate composting composting and reduce waste at your event.

-Zero-Waste Friendly Catering The following spreadsheet provides a list of catering companies in and around Ann Arbor that either offer compostable materials upon request or have demonstrated a willingness to work with event planners to reduce waste produced at their events.
-View the spreadsheet.
+Zero-Waste Friendly Catering Spreadsheet View the spreadsheet to see a list of catering companies in and around Ann Arbor that either offer compostable materials upon planners to reduce waste produced at their events.